 We mention two other typical string queries which are the exact search and the substring search within the dictionary strings in \mathcal{D} .
-The former is best addressed via hashing because of its simplicity and practical speed; Chapter 7 will detail several hashing solutions.
+The former is best addressed via hashing because of its simplicity and practical speed; Chapter ?? will detail several hashing solutions.
 The latter problem is more sophisticated and finds application in computational genomics and asian search engines, just to cite a few.
 It consists of finding all positions where the query-pattern P occurs as a substring of the dictionary strings.
 Surprisingly enough, it does exist a simple algorithmic reduction from substring search to prefix search over the set of all suffixes of the dictionary strings.
-This reduction will be commented in Chapter 10 where the Suffix Array and the Suffix Tree data structures will be introduced.
+This reduction will be introduced.
 As a result, we can conclude that the prefix search is the backbone of other important search problems on strings, so the data structures introduced in this chapter offer applications which go far beyond the simple ones discussed below.